conchyliculture/webwatchr/README.md

     require_relative "../lib/site.rb"

-    # We use Site::SimpleString, as the result of get_content() will be a String
+    # We subclass Site::SimpleString, as the result of get_content() will be a String
     class Mysite < Site::SimpleString
         def get_content()
             # @parse_content is the result of Nokogiri.parse(html of https://www.mydomistoobig.pt)